 How Long Does a Simple Filling Take?

-Differences in Time Between Composite, Amalgam, and Ceramic Fillings
+Factors That Affect the Duration of Time Utilized in Composite, Amalgam, and Ceramic Fillings

 Recovery and Aftercare Following a Dental Filling